 Railfuture's annual Awards for Rail User Groups, inaugurated in 2012, aim to recognise and reward local volunteers who come together and work tirelessly to improve their local railway - its stations and services - on behalf of their passengers, efforts which all-too-often would otherwise pass unheralded.
 Newsletters, websites, campaigns, campaigners, new groups, and use of social media - all are in the field for the 'shy and retiring' to be bold and have a go at celebrating success; and yes, self-nomination (except for Best individual RUG Campaigner, for Railfuture members only) is allowed!

-From friends of stations with one train a week in one direction only, to those valued by volumes of commuters - 'all stations great and small' - Railfuture has recognised them, and others.
+From friends of stations with one train a week in one direction only, to those valued by volumes of commuters - 'all stations great and small' - Railfuture has recognised and rewarded them, and others.
 Learn more about all the award-winners and their achievements by clicking on links further down this page.

 Easter present for the Lakes line from award-winning private heritage operator!
 Just before the bank holiday weekend Network Rail announced that West Coast Railways would again run a free shuttle service between Oxenholme and Windermere, during essential engineering work on the adjoining West Coast Main Line.
 See details.